An Executive’s Handbook to Securing Modern Manufacturing Networks and Robots, AI or Not

 Implement compensating controls on the workstations because of the high cybersecurity risk of missing critical patches or using EOL OSs.
 Compensating controls aren’t a replacement for missing patches, but the controls can help tremendously.

+Strongly consider isolating shop floor machines on a separate subnet, especially those you are prohibited from patching and those using EOL OSs.
 Isolate that subnet completely with an air gap or utilize aggressive filtering at the switch or router to limit traffic to only the required source, destination, ports, and protocols.

 If the workers at those devices need access to the web and email, consider deploying a separate workstation to their station they can use for web and email.
 If feasible, that workstation should not be on the shop floor network.
 If you put those workstations on the equipment network, you would need to allow email and web traffic, and modifying access control lists to allow more sources, destinations, ports, and protocols can significantly reduce the security you would otherwise introduce to the equipment control network.
-Strive to exclude TCP ports 80 and 443 on the AI device network while allowing full functionality of the AI-controlled devices.
+Strive to exclude TCP ports 80 and 443 on the AI device network while allowing full functionality of the AI and other computer-controlled devices.

+Be sure you limit the sources of inbound and destinations of outbound network traffic to the absolute minimum.
 If you need to run new cables to facilitate the additional workstations for web and email at the workers’ stations, then running new cables might be a significant investment.
 Deploying a WiFi network for email and web access might be more economical.
 Keep the key secret.
 If you share the WiFi password, workers might connect other devices to the equipment network and compromise security.
-Completely blocking email and web access, and access to external IP addresses will discourage workers from connecting to the manufacturing network even if they know the key.
+Completely blocking email and web access and access to external IP addresses will hamper the workers on the manufacturing network from exposing the hosts to many threats.

 Summary: